OSC/osc-machete/README.md

 ## Installation

-To use 0.1.0, add this line to your application's Gemfile:
+To use, add this line to your application's Gemfile:

-    gem 'osc-machete', :path => "/nfs/17/efranz/prod/osc-machete-0.1.0"
+    gem 'osc-machete'

 And then execute:

     $ bundle install --local

-**This is a temporary solution.
-Once we figure out a workflow for installing new versions of the gem on the system, the way to add this to your application's Gemfile will change.**
+If you don't have osc-machete installed, you can do so by:

+1. clone this repo
+2. checkout the tag you want to build
+3. `rake install`

+Alternatively, you can use the latest version of the repo via bundler's git option:

+    gem 'osc-machete', :git => 'git@github.com:AweSim-OSC/osc-machete.git'

 ## Usage